charlescgs/chat_floem/arch.md

 ### Chunks & Display implementation concepts:
 - [Chunks] is a struct holding vec of [Chunk] with metadata
 - [Chunk] is struct holding up to 20 msgs in vec with metadata
-- [Display] is:
-    Option 1: [Vector] holding msgs
-    *Option 2*: Struct with focus-like capabilites holding msgs  and implementing `IntoIterator` trait Option 3: [BTreeMap] with msg_id as keys
+- [Display] Struct with focus-like capabilites holding msgs  and implementing `IntoIterator` trait
+- Rules:
+    - [Chunks] is source of truth regarding msgs and their state:
+        - gets updated from Backend and then notify [Display]
+    - [Display] receive updates regarding msgs, but can manipulate displayed msgs